God makes Heroes in Caves and Valleys

 Stay in the Tension

-If you’re in the trudge right now, I want to say something to you that I wish someone had said to me years ago:
+If you’re in the wilderness right now, I want to say something to you that I wish someone had said to me years ago:

 Don’t rush the process.

 Don’t try to hack your way out of the dark.
 Don’t manufacture a breakthrough that God hasn’t released.
-Don’t force an open door because you’re tired of waiting.
+Don’t try to force an open door because you’re tired of waiting.

 Stay in the tension.
 Endure the rehearsal.
 Let the wilderness do its work.